-There is one consent group for this study: GRU-IRB.
-Use of the data is limited only by the terms of the model IC Specific Access Term: Data Use Certification.
-Requestor must provide documentation of local IRB approval (please note only full or
+Use of this data is limited only by the terms of the model Data Use Certification.
+Requestor must provide documentation of local IRB approval.
+Please note only full or expedited approvals will be accepted.
+The must provide a letter of collaboration with the primary study investigator(s).